avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ##Lifetime
 This classification distinguishes between short-lived and long-lived use cases.
 However, in practical terms, this distinction is challenging due to the nature of each use case's lifespan, which can be on a spectrum.

-Short-lived: In this context, a short-lived use case is characterized by a duration of less than 5 years.
+1. Short-lived: In this context, a short-lived use case is characterized by a duration of less than 5 years.
 This timeframe aligns with common organizational practices, where hardware, for example servers in a data center, is typically replaced within a 5-year cycle.

-Long-lived: In the context of this document, a long-lived use case spans more than 10 years.
+2. Long-lived: In the context of this document, a long-lived use case spans more than 10 years.
 While there isn't a specific rationale for this timeframe, it is noteworthy that cryptographic recommendations, for example {{NIST.SP.800-57.P1R5}}, often provide guidance for a duration of up to ten years from the time of their publication.

 ##Protocol
 Cryptographic protocols can be diveded in Active Negotiation (real-time cryptography), Passive Negotiation (asynchronous cryptography), and Non Agile (no graceful migration).

-1. Active Negotiation - Protocols with existing mechanisms for real-time cryptographic negotiation such as TLS and IKE already contain mechanisms for upgraded clients to downgrade the cryptography in a given session in order to communicate with a legacy peer.
+1. Active Negotiation: Protocols with existing mechanisms for real-time cryptographic negotiation such as TLS and IKE already contain mechanisms for upgraded clients to downgrade the cryptography in a given session in order to communicate with a legacy peer.
 These protocols provide the easiest migration path as these mechanisms should be used to bridge across traditional and post-quantum cryptography.
-2. Passive Negotiation - Protocols with existing mechanisms for non-real-time or asynchronous cryptographic negotiation.
+2. Passive Negotiation: Protocols with existing mechanisms for non-real-time or asynchronous cryptographic negotiation.
 For example a PKI end entity who publishes multiple encryption certificates for themselves, each containing a public key for a different algorithm, or code signing object carrying multiple signatures on different algorithms.
-3. Non Agile - Non-agile or flag day implies no graceful migration is possible; the community decides that as of a certain date legacy clients will no longer be able to interoperate with upgraded clients.
+3. Non-agile: Non-agile or flag day implies no graceful migration is possible; the community decides that as of a certain date legacy clients will no longer be able to interoperate with upgraded clients.

 ##Backward compatibility
 The following scenarios may arise: